wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getCode.md

 ---
-title: ftm:eth_getCode \[POST\]
+title: ftm:eth_getCode - Fantom
-description: Returns the code of the smart contract at the specified address.
-Besustores compiled smart contract code as a hexadecimal value.
+description: Example code for the ftm:eth_getCode json-rpc method. Сomplete guide on how to use ftm:eth_getCode json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters